 Power outages can be a big worry when it comes to choosing a home security system.
 After all, the very reason to install one is to ensure peace of mind.
 And the disruption of electricity to your home is a big enough inconvenience on its own, let alone an added worry that your home is suddenly vulnerable.

-The type of battery your system contains will determine how long they can run for.
+The type of battery your system contains will determine how long it can run.
 Quality products will have a battery that will last for 24 hours or more.

 But that’s not the only aspect you need to think about.
-Because the more pressing one is that of:
+Because the more pressing one is that of Communication.

 Thankfully, understanding the different options is relatively simple, and it’s easy to grasp the advantages and disadvantages of each.